 FAS2025 tells the story of Isiah, Lorenzo, Marcella, Mila and Jasmijn, following their journey towards adulthood for ten years.
 Their stories are told by a collection of stories, portraits and mini-documentaries.
 The project also consists of expositions, books, a college tour at universities to inform future professionals about FAS, a buddyproject and more.
-Each year, several new elements of the project are added to FAS2025 (text in Dutch, subtitles in English).
 Introducing the five main characters:

 Isiah had to stay in the hospital for six weeks immediately after his birth.That is how long it took Isiah to detox from alcohol.
 He cried for six weeks.
 Isiah weighed 1795 kilograms, was 42 centimeters and only received tube-feeding.
 From then on, his grandmother took care of him until her death.
 Now, his aunt Peggy looks after him.
 He now is a handsome young man, who has difficulty having social contact.